Arts and Humanities Schools

 This area of the humanities has an enormous influence in all of the arts as well as many other areas.
 That's because it's all about exploring the ideas of deep thinkers, learning how to compare and analyze their different viewpoints, and challenging your own perspectives about the meaning of life.
 In short, philosophy offers a fascinating path involving critical thinking and discovering the varied, often beautiful, landscapes of the human mind.
-And that can be extremely useful in almost any area of human endeavor—from art and economics to politics and religion.
+And that can be extremely useful in almost any area of human endeavor, which means that jobs for philosophy majors span a range of diverse fields—from art and economics to politics and religion.

 Ancient civilizations have a lot to teach us.
 In fact, many of our modern stories, ideas, technologies, arts, and institutions have deep roots in places like ancient Egypt, Greece, Rome, Mesopotamia, and the Near East.
 By studying their cultures, histories, and artistic and philosophical contributions, we attain new insights that enrich our understanding of where we came from and where we might be going.

 Take a Powerful Step Toward an Uplifting Future